HOKA Clifton 10 Running Shoe Review

 Heel Energy Return

-This model has terrible heel energy return, with the compression-molded EVA midsole prioritizing absorption over rebound.
+This model has poor heel energy return, with the compression-molded EVA midsole prioritizing absorption over rebound.
 It doesn’t snap back in a way that propels you forward; this is a shoe that soaks up impact rather than giving much back, which limits its performance at higher speeds.

 Forefoot Energy Return